 Our vision is that everyone with a neurological condition in The Lothians has the support to live their best life.

-The charity was established by and for those with Multiple Sclerosis to access specialist physiotherapy and oxygen therapy to help them live their best lives.
-A vital community of support was created that has become much more than offering therapies.
-This same spirit thrives today.
+The charity was created by and for people with Multiple Sclerosis to provide them with specialist physiotherapy and oxygen therapy, allowing them to improve their quality of life.
+Over time, the charity has developed into a community that offers more than just therapies.
+This same supportive spirit still exists today.

 Our Centre is part of a network offering oxygen therapy, pioneered in Scotland, drawing on the ground-breaking research of Professor Philip James.
 The network grew in the 1980s from the first Centre in Dundee in 1982 to over 60 centres throughout the UK.